Tree-Structured Data Clustering-Driven Neural Network for Intra Prediction in Video Coding

-In H.265/HEVC, the quadtree-based block partition is adopted for intra prediction and transformation.
+In H.265/HEVC, the quadtree-based block partition is adopted for intra prediction and transformation \cite{b3}.
 Each picture is divided into disjunct square coding tree units (CTUs) of the same size, each of which serves as the root of a block partition quadtree structure.
-Along the coding tree structure, the CTUs can be subdivided into coding units (CUs).
-A CU can be further split along the coding tree structure into smaller prediction units (PUs) which share the same prediction information, and transform units (TUs) which serve as the transformation units.
-In HEVC, there are 35 intra prediction modes, including planar mode, DC mode, and 33 angular modes.
-Planar mode is designed for areas with gradually changing contents.
-DC mode aims to predict smooth textures, and the predicted sample values are populated with a constant value representing the average of all surrounding reference samples.
-Angular modes are designed to model structures with directional edges.

-In VVC, the concept of CU, PU, and TU are replaced by CU.
+Along with the coding tree structure, the CTUs can be subdivided into coding units (CUs).
+A CU can be further split along the coding tree structure into smaller prediction units (PUs) and transform units (TUs).
+In VVC, the concepts of CU, PU, and TU are replaced by CU.
 A more advanced block partition mechanism with embedded multi-type trees (MTT), including quadtree (QT), binary tree (BT), and ternary tree (TT), is adopted \cite{b26}.
-Therefore, rectangular blocks are supported in VVC.
-In VVC, the number of angular modes is increased to 65 to better adapt to the diverse contents and different block sizes.
-By increasing the angular-prediction-mode granularity, more spatial information could be utilized to describe the directional patterns in local areas more precisely and therefore give more reasonable prediction results.
-In VVC, multiple reference lines are utilized as the reference candidates \cite{b27}.
-In addition, aiming at the problem of asymmetric distribution of direction prediction in the rectangular prediction unit, VVC integrates wide angular intra prediction (WAIP) \cite{b28} to further optimize the prediction.

-The schematic diagram in Fig. \ref{fig1} shows the directional modes in HEVC and VVC.
-As shown in Fig. \ref{fig1}, all directional prediction modes are designed to be almost equidistantly distributed with a certain direction.
-However, it is still challenging to predict blocks with complex patterns, especially the blocks without obvious directional features.